Senidah: 2019–2021: Stand-alone singles

-As of January 2020, Senidah is the first musician from the region to reach 700,000 monthly listeners on Spotify.
-On 27 January 2020, she performed "Mišići" live at the 2020 Music Awards Ceremony and presented Oliver Mandić with the Career Achievement Award.
-Later in the night she won two awards herself: the Trap Song of the Year Award for "Mišići," presented to her by Jelena Karleuša, and a special Golden MAC for Authenticity Award that was awarded to her by the organizers.
+As of January 2020, Senidah is the first musician from the former Yugoslavia to reach 700,000 monthly listeners on Spotify.
+On 27 January 2020, she performed "Mišići" live at the 2020 Music Awards Ceremony.
+That night, she presented Oliver Mandić with the Career Achievement Award.
+She also won two awards herself: the Trap Song of the Year Award for "Mišići," presented to her by Jelena Karleuša, and a special Golden MAC for Authenticity Award that was awarded to her by the organizers.

-Despite the fact she denied it at the Music Awards Ceremony a month before, Telegraf reported in late February that Senidah collaborated with Bosnian musician Dino Merlin on a song.
+Although she denied it at the Music Awards Ceremony a month before, Telegraf reported in late February 2020 that Senidah collaborated with renowned Bosnian musician Dino Merlin on a song.
 According to the media, Merlin wrote the song and they shot a music video in Istanbul.
 However, Senidah denied the rumours once again on Instagram Live.
-On 1 March, Senidah released the music video for "Samo uživaj," shot at the Faculty of Pharmacy at the University of Belgrade.
-On 12 May, she released the music video for "Ko je," directed and produced by the singer herself.
-The video was shot at the streets of Ljubljana, deserted due to the COVID-19 pandemic.
-Three days later, she released her new single "Piješ."
+On 1 March 2020, Senidah released the music video for "Samo uživaj," shot at the Faculty of Pharmacy, University of Belgrade.
+On 12 May 2020, she released the music video for "Ko je," directed and produced by Senidah herself.
+The video was shot at the streets of Ljubljana, which were deserted due to the COVID-19 pandemic.
+Three days later, she released the single "Piješ."
 In August 2020, she released new single "Viva Mahalla."

-Senidah started her 2021 by releasing "Dođi," her highly anticipated duet with Dino Merlin.
-On 12 February, Senidah released a collaboration with her long-time collaborator and friend, producer Cazzafura, entitled "Deca techna."
-On 12 May, she released "Replay" in collaboration with the Italian fashion brand of the same name.
+Senidah began 2021 by releasing "Dođi," her highly anticipated duet with Dino Merlin.
+On 12 February 2021, Senidah released a collaboration with her long-time collaborator and friend, Slovenian producer Cazzafura, entitled "Deca techna."
+On 12 May 2021, she released "Replay" in collaboration with the Italian fashion brand of the same name.
 The song represented a significant change in Senidah's sound, a switch from her usual trap sound to jazz-rock.
 The music video, released the same day, surpassed a million views within the first day.
-On 3 July, Senidah performed at the 20th annual Zagreb Pride in Ribnjak.
-She concluded the year by releasing "Fama" on 24 December.
+On 3 July 2021, Senidah performed at the 20th annual Zagreb Pride in Ribnjak.
+She concluded the year by releasing the single "Fama" on 24 December, a song dedicated to the memory of her mother.